← Back to projects

 Latency by Configuration Mode

-Wall time varies by retrieval mode.
-The hybrid BM25 pass adds ~80ms (negligible).
-The rerank LLM call adds ~1.5s (Haiku) — the only mode where pre-LLM latency becomes noticeable.
+Wall time moves with retrieval mode.
+The hybrid BM25 pass adds roughly 80ms, which is nothing.
+The rerank LLM call adds about 1.5s with Haiku.
+That's the only mode where pre-LLM latency is actually noticeable.

 text